-Children also go through major behavior issues, low school performances, anger issues and poor social skills.
+Children also go through major behavior issues, low school performances, anger issues, impulsive behavior, and poor social skills.
 Some of the negative divorce consequences are due to the transition a child has to make between a 2 home family, financial custody and emotional support.

 Researchers have suggested that bad divorces have an effect on a child’s school performances such as low school grades and aggressive behavior with their peers.
 In many cases, teenage children even drop out of school and get into drugs.
 It has also been studied that these negative effects are more evident in boys than in girls.
 Boys tend to have greater issues when dealing with broken homes, they reflect more aggressive behavior and are less focused in school, resulting in fights with peers.
 Girls on the other hand exhibit higher rates of depression which hinder their concentration level at school and otherwise.

 Besides low school performances, children also go through low self-esteem, poor judgment, anxiousness, high feelings of insecurity and extreme pain.
 Depending on a child’s age and family relations, negative attitude may vary and in some cases may not even very prominent.

 Effects of divorce on children and families- Tips on what can you do for yourself

 I know what you are feeling and I also know life isn’t easy ( I was you not too long ago) but you need to step up and take a lead in your life.
 Here are some helpful tips that will make you feel better and get you up and going once again and prevent some of the negative effects of divorce on children and families.